 The focus on exploration drilling, which commenced in 2006, should continue.
 Liberty has planned an intensive diamond drilling exploration program at Redstone, which is scheduled to run from 2007 (already commenced) to 2010.
-The total planned drill meters are estimated at 39,000 meters, which will be achieved from a combination of deep surface drilling, exploration drilling from underground development drifts (on three levels) as well as drilling from an exploration shaft The total costs of that exploration drilling program are estimated at approximately CN\$3.1 million.
+The total planned drill meters are estimated at 29,000 meters, which will be achieved from a combination of surface and underground drilling.
+The total costs of that exploration drilling program are estimated at approximately CN\$2.39 million.